johnnyk1090/Data_Analysis_on_medical_appointments/README.md

 Here're some of the project's best features:

 *   SOTA Data Visualization
-*   Custom Classes for Distribution and Plotting
+*   Custom Classes for Data Distribution and Plotting

 <h2>🛠️ Installation Steps:</h2>